 Learn prefixes and suffixes

-“Many drug classes can be chunked together with telltale beginnings or endings, such as ‘cycline’ or ‘caine,'” Lynch says.
+“You can chunk together many classes of drugs using their telltale beginnings or endings, such as ‘cycline’ or ‘caine,'” Lynch says.
 “These drugs are very similar, thus have many of the same side effects and nursing considerations.”

 Get creative

-Additionally, you can take advantage of the Picmonic website and mobile application that uses picture mnemonic devices for medical and nursing students.
+Additionally, you can take advantage of the Picmonic website and mobile app that uses picture mnemonic devices for medical and nursing students.

 Consider the “why”